You are here

 - Excellence across a wide range of disciplines: With 19 top-ranked schools and colleges and an annual research budget of more than $1B, U-M’s research capabilities and accomplishments span nearly every field of science, engineering, medicine, social sciences and the humanities.

 - Interdisciplinary cooperation: Researchers regularly join with colleagues in other fields to advance knowledge and solve challenging problems.
 The spirit of collegiality at U-M has led to a broad spectrum of cross-cutting projects and initiatives addressing everything from health care policy and manufacturing to arts and creativity.
 And a number of multi-disciplinary research centers and institutes focus on areas ranging from energy to the social sciences.

 - Translation to practice: U-M has particular strengths in research that build on advances in basic science and engineering to pave the way for practical application.
 Translational work at U-M spans areas from pharmaceutical development and clinical trials to connected and automated systems for moving people and freight.

-"Research is closely tied to the educational process and thus central to the university's ability to prepare both undergraduate and graduate students for the roles they will play as innovators in a wide range of fields," said S. Jack Hu, interim vice president for research.
+"Research is closely tied to the educational process and thus central to the university's ability to prepare both undergraduate and graduate students for the roles they will play as innovators in a wide range of fields," said S. Jack Hu, vice president for research.